Learn how to make African Black Soap, learn about all of its benefits, and start making this nutrient-rich African black soap recipe today!

 - When the lye is ready, use a mesh strainer to get out the biggest pieces of ash, leaving behind a lot of the smaller particles.
 I don’t strain mine, I just break up the ashes small to begin with and use all of it.
-You can stir it and scoop out what you need.
+You can stir it and scoop out what you need for making the African black soap.
 Again, be sure to use gloves and eye protection for this step, and keep vinegar on hand to neutralize any lye spills.

 Making Black Soap From Ash Lye

-This is a bit different from making soap with commercial lye – there are no measurements.
+This is a bit different from making soap with commercial lye because there are no measurements.
 It still turns out well, although it will be soft.
-Lye made from wood ash, or in this case banana ash, is actually potassium hydroxide and will yield a softer soap.
+Lye made from wood ash, or in this case, banana ash is actually potassium hydroxide and will yield a softer soap.
 It will also dissolve faster in water due to its soft nature.
-This recipe is similar to one used in Colonial times, but I’ve changed the animal fat, as was commonly used, to vegetable oils.
+This recipe is similar to the one used in Colonial times, but I’ve changed the animal fat, as was commonly used, to vegetable oils.

-- Make up a quart of oil at a time using 1 cup of shea butter, 1 cup of olive oil, 1 cup of coconut oil, ½ cup of safflower or sunflower oil, and the remainder vegetable oil.
+- Start making the African black soap by mixing up a quart of oil using 1 cup of shea butter, 1 cup of olive oil, 1 cup of coconut oil, ½ cup of safflower or sunflower oil, and the remainder avocado oil.
 Melt the shea butter in some warmed oil so that it easily distributes into the rest of the oils.
 You may need a few quarts of this oil mixture, so be sure to make plenty.

 - Wearing gloves and eye protection, fill a stainless steel stock pot about ½ full with your lye mixture.
 Heat on medium low.
 Start adding a cup of the mixed oils at a time, stirring well.
 Let it simmer for 10 minutes or so.
 The soap mix will probably be dark tan with black flecks.
 Keep adding a cup of oil at a time, stirring well, until it starts to look thick and creamy.
 You’ll notice some solid soap starting to form on the inside edge of the pot.
 When you see this, it’s time to pour it into molds.